krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 Beginner players often start by learning to apply edge clue initialization, resolved cell constraint propagation, and process of elimination.
 Skilled players, in addition to an acquired mastery of these inferential techniques, are marked by two further characteristics: grasp of a sizable repertoire of patterns which allow rapid application of clue elimination, and a good "feel" for the order in which to iteratively apply techniques 2-4 to quickly solve a puzzle.

 The code we build up won't be able to model everything a sophisticated organic neural network brings to the skyscraper puzzle, but we'll get close.
-We'll alternate between describing these forms of inference and implementing them in code, starting with edge clue initialization.
+We'll alternate between describing forms of inference and implementing them, starting with edge clue initialization.

 ## Edge Clue Initialization: Approach